Why Caravan Rollovers Happen - updated March 2019

 Incorrect Trailer Weight Distribution

 Heavy loads at the front, rear or top of a trailer causes instability.
-Caravans that have rolled over are sometimes found to have heavy loads in these locations.
+Caravans that have rolled over are often found to have heavy loads in these locations.

 Tow Ball Mass